 In Ezekiel 39, pertaining to the time when God will deliver Israel from the Gog/Magog attackers, these two things are stated: "From that day forward the house of Israel will know that I am the LORD their God" (39:22) and "I will no longer hide my face from them, for I will pour out my Spirit on the house of Israel, declares the Sovereign LORD" (39:29).
 If the Gog/Magog invasion were to take place early in the 70th Week, those two verses would appear to make no sense.

-Israel, along with the rest of the world, will have to endure the Great Tribulation period (which I believe will begin at the midpoint of the 70th Week).
+Israel, along with the rest of the world, will have to endure the Great Tribulation period (which I believe will begin in the middle of the 70th Week).
 If Israel were to know the Lord their God, according to Ezekiel 39:22, it would seem quite unfair and unjust of God to put them through any further suffering and distress.
-The latter will involve God's turning away from Israel, which would seem to violate Ezekiel 39:29.
+The latter will involve God's turning away from Israel, which is in contrast to what Ezekiel 39:29 says.

 Now, look at this prophecy, given to Daniel:

-Thus, the Antichrist's control and influence will extend from the day the abomination that causes desolation is set up until he is defeated in the Battle of Armageddon takes place, completing the fulfillment of Daniel 12:11.
+Thus, the Antichrist's influence and/or control will extend from the day the abomination that causes desolation is set up until he is defeated when the Battle of Armageddon takes place, completing the fulfillment of Daniel 12:11.
 So the Antichrist's control and influence will extend from the setting up of the abomination that causes desolation to his demise in the Battle of Armageddon.

 Note two verses written by Zechariah: